trungtrong/Angular-Course/README.md

 >2.
 TypeScript Course
 >3.
 Angular CLI

-## Please go to the branches to see my course
+## Please checkout the branches one-by-one inorder to go to my course